americanchuy/temperatures_project/README.md

 # temperatures_project
-This project will help me better use and understand OOP when managing data.
+First complex project that will utilize OOP for managing data.
+This README.md will progressively be updated as I further progress into the project.